-Students are expected to clean and maintain their instruments regularly.
-Special attention to Department of Music instruments that are shared is especially important.
-As a rule, students should have their own instrument.
-When this is not possible, students who share a brass or woodwind instrument should have their own mouthpiece.
-All students who are sharing a reed instrument must have their own reeds.
-The Department of Music will provide alcohol wipes or Sterisol germicide solution for student use when sharing instruments in class.
+Studentsareexpectedtocleanandmaintaintheirinstrumentsregularly.
+Specialattentionto Depart- mentof Musicinstrumentsthataresharedisespeciallyimportant.
+Asarule, studentsshouldhave theirown instrument.
+When this is not possible, students who share abrassor wood wind instrument should have their own mouth piece.
+All students who are sharing are edinstrument must have their own reeds.
+The Department of Music will provide alcohol wipes or Sterisol germicides olution for students when sharing instruments in class.